Introduction

 Real Time Decision Making using the Stream Analytics

 In a world where businesses work in real time the data processing needs to be immediate.
 Stream analytics lets companies examine data at the time it is created.
-This is essential to detect fraud in the banking industry, bidding on real-time in advertising digitally, and monitoring the manufacturing equipment to detect maintenance warnings.
+Therefore, this is essential for detecting fraud in the banking industry, bidding in real time in digital advertising, and monitoring manufacturing equipment to identify maintenance warnings.

 Risk Assessment and Fraud Detection

 Data science can enhance business analytics through enhancing the management of risk.
-By detecting anomalies and patterns recognition, businesses are able to identify suspicious behavior and take appropriate actions.
+Consequently, by detecting anomalies and recognizing patterns, businesses are able to identify suspicious behavior and take appropriate actions.

 The financial institutions use these models to spot fraudulent transactions.
 Insurance firms employ predictive models to spot the most risky claims.
 The manufacturing industry relies on data science for forecasting the possibility of failure in their machinery, which can reduce downtime as well as maintenance expenses.